 Choosing the Right Locations

-The first thing you usually do when planning a trip is choose the location, so this is where your money-saving approach should start.
+The first thing you usually do when planning a trip is choosing the location, so this is where your money-saving approach should start.

 - Be flexible.
 You might have an “ideal” destination in mind, but that location may be significantly more expensive than other options.
 Try to be flexible; you might find a location that’s far more affordable.